 Many people say ABR is a funny name for a ski resort.
 I suppose that’s true.
 ABR stands for Active Backwoods Retreat.
 And despite its unusual acronym name, USA Today readers rated it the fourth-best cross-country ski resort in the nation in 2019.
 That’s pretty high praise!

-I’d heard of ABR a few years back, when my hubby and I were snowshoeing and skiing in the Porcupine Mountains.
-The Porkies, ask they’re called, are in Michigan’s Upper Peninsula, as is ABR.
-One of the ski shop dudes told us if we enjoyed skiing and snowshoeing in the Porkies, we should check out ABR in Ironwood.
+I first learned about ABR a few years back, during a snowshoeing and skiing trip in the Porcupine Mountains, aka the Porkies.
+The Porkies are in Michigan’s Upper Peninsula, as is ABR.
+One of the ski shop dudes said if we enjoyed skiing and snowshoeing in the Porkies, we should check out ABR in Ironwood.
 “The owners are grooming fanatics,” he said.
-“Their trails are always in phenomenal shape.
+“Their trails are always in phenomenal shape.”

-Now, we’ve snowshoed quite a bit.
+Now, we’re not snowshoeing novices.
 But we’ve never encountered anything like this.
 The trails here weren’t groomed per se, but there were very defined paths.
-Signs and colored ribbon showed you which way to go.
+Signs and colored ribbons showed you which way to go.
 The paths wound through some of the most beautiful winter wonderland around.
-That’s thanks in part to the fact that this particular slice of the U.P. gets 200 to 300 inches of snow every winter.
+That’s thanks in part to the fact that this particular slice of the U.P. gets 200 to 300 inches (508-762 cm) of snow every winter.

 But if you’re going to snowshoe here, know this: the trails are somewhat difficult.
 Be prepared for lots of hills!